thunderbird/thunderbird-android/docs/engineering/rfcs/0007-global-database.md

 2. For every POP3 account, create and verify the portable mail archive defined by RFC 0008.
 A user may decline the archive after an explicit warning and continue at their own risk.
 For IMAP accounts, offer the same archive as an optional action.
-3. Read legacy storage without modifying it.
-Import durable data into an unpublished global database.
+3. Generate and durably record one old-to-new UUIDv7 `AccountId` mapping for each existing real account.
+Copy its namespaced settings without deleting the old settings, keep the copied account disabled, and retain its previous enabled state.
+Read legacy storage without modifying it and import durable data into an unpublished global database using the new account IDs.
-4. Rebuild derived data, then validate the imported database, queued operations, attachments, and representative search queries.
+4. Rebuild derived data, then validate the imported database, migrated settings, queued operations, attachments, and representative search queries.
-5. Set the durable cutover state and switch repository bindings to the global implementation.
+5. Publish the new account IDs, restore each account's previous enabled state, set the durable cutover state, and switch repository bindings to the global implementation.
-6. Remove all legacy database and attachment artifacts, including data left behind by previously deleted accounts.
+6. Remove old account settings and all legacy database and attachment artifacts, including data left behind by previously deleted accounts.

-Before cutover, legacy storage remains authoritative.
-After cutover, global storage remains authoritative.
-There are no dual reads, dual writes, or fallback to legacy storage.
+Before cutover, the old account list, settings, and legacy mail storage remain authoritative.
+Copied settings under new account namespaces are not published through the account list.
+After cutover, the new account IDs and global storage remain authoritative.
+There are no dual reads, dual writes, or fallback to legacy mail storage.
+Durable migration phases and stable old-to-new mappings make cutover restart-safe.

 The free-space check is a blocking pre-flight requirement, not a warning.
 Migration temporarily needs enough storage for the legacy and global stores to coexist, along with working space for database transactions and rebuilt data.
 If the